 As regular attendance and academic achievement are closely linked, University policies concerning student attendance are necessary for ensuring students are meeting the terms of satisfactory academic progress.

-It is the policy of the university that once a student is registered in a course, they are required to be regular and punctual in class attendance.
-Class absence DOES NOT excuse students from learning course material, from submitting required assignments on time, and/or from fulfilling other course requirements.
-An excused absence is defined as an absence due to legitimate mitigating circumstances (e.g., death in the family, sickness of the student, etc.) that can be documented or otherwise validated.
+It is the policy of the University that once a student is registered in a course, s/he is required to be regular and punctual in class attendance.
+Class absence DOES NOT excuse the student from learning course material, from submitting required assignments on time, and/or from fulfilling other course requirements.
+An excused absence is defined as an absence due to legitimate mitigating circumstances (e.g., death in the family, sickness of the student, etc.) that can be documented.
 When an excused absence is accepted, the student shall still be held to the same standard for making up missed class work, assignments and/or examinations.
-The acceptance of an excuse is at the discretion of the teaching instructor.

-Faculty maintain records of student attendance at in-person class session and participation in the online course room.
-These records are used by the University for the purposes of advising and monitoring the performance of students, especially those on academic probation.
-At SSU, more than four (4) absences (including excused absences) in an in-person course or two (2) consecutive weeks or three (3) weeks over the course of the term of absence in an online course are considered excessive.
-Students who have more than the allowed absences in a course will receive a failing grade ("F").
-Absences are counted from the first official meeting of the class regardless of the date of a student's course registration.
-Consequently, students who register late must carefully monitor their regular attendance during the remainder of the term.
+Faculty maintain records of student attendance in SSU classes and supply these records to the University for the purposes of advising and/or monitoring the performance of students, especially those on academic probation.

+At SSU more than four absences (including excused absences) in a course is considered excessive.
+Students who have more than four absences in a class will receive a failing grade ("F").
+Absences are counted from the first official meeting of the class regardless of the date of a student's enrollment.
+Consequently, a student who registers late must carefully monitor their regular attendance during the remainder of the term.